Vegan Biscotti

 - It’s worth toasting the almonds to bring out their flavor; don’t skip this step.

-- Chop your nuts or dried fruit, that will make the cutting easier
+- Chop your nuts or dried fruit, which will make the cutting easier

 - Use damp hands to shape the logs